ArtemiLapitski/djangogramm-app/README.md

 Instagram like application with web interface based on Django and SQLite database.
 AWS S3 along with AWS Lambda services are used to store and process images.
-Also, there are Single-Page Application (SPA) elements added to the project, namely 'Like' and 'Follow' buttons are updated dynamically using AJAX.
+There are Single-Page Application (SPA) elements added to the project, namely 'Like' and 'Follow' buttons are updated dynamically using AJAX.
+Webpack is used to bundle front-end dependencies.
 Users are able to log in via third-party services like Google or Github.
 The app is currently deployed at http://djangogramm.online/